Pavitra-dev24/Disease-Classifier/README.md

 # Disease-Classifier
-Disease Classification, using image-based and text-based deep-learning models and combining their result in de
+Disease Classification, using image-based and text-based deep-learning models and finally, combining their results based on weightage provided by the User.